rschristopher/ischristtrue.com/src/who-is-christ.md

     I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.

-Christ -- *the Spirit of Truth, the King of kings, God of gods* -- is known by many titles -- *the Lord of Spirits, the Son of Man, the Son of God, the Messiah*.
+Christ -- *the Spirit of Truth, the King of kings, the Prince of peace, God of gods* -- is known by many titles -- *the Lord of Spirits, the Son of Man, the Son of God, the Messiah*.
 And the [doctrines](doctrines/christ.md) of his life, death, resurrection and ascension are as varied as His titles.
 Yet Christ is knowable to you personally, not just in high-minded theological discourse but down to every flutter of your heart.